 Take your energy mostly from complex carbohydrates and not from fats or proteins.
-Consume whole grains (like whole wheat pasta) because they are richer in fiber and other nutrients, as I already recommended in the article about the basics of nutrition.
-Some examples of good sources of complex carbs are: whole wheat, whole grains, brown rice, quinoa, peas, lentils, beans, sweet potatoes, etc. And because you will also feel the need of something sweet, then choose to eat fruits.
+Consume whole grains (like whole-wheat pasta) because they are richer in fiber and other nutrients.
+Some examples of good sources of complex carbs are whole wheat, whole grains, brown rice, quinoa, peas, lentils, beans, sweet potatoes, yellow peas etc. And because you will also feel the need for something sweet, then choose to eat fruits.
 They are simple carbs, but their sugar is found naturally.

 To reduce your macro intake without estimating calories is easy.
 You must first learn and understand how to classify foods.
 Then make these small changes and reduce the portion size of them a bit for each meal.
-Try to eat less carbs, fats and proteins than you used to.
+Try to eat fewer carbs, fats, and proteins than you used to.

 For example, if 100 grams of chocolate contains 30% added sugar, then that means it contains 120 kcal from sugar alone.
 Now, imagine how easy is to surpass your daily calorie limits, because that chocolate has calories from other sources as well, like milk and cacao.